Note: Title text for all presentations is limited to 200 characters (25 words).

 - Case Study Presentation

-Individual 5-7 minute presentations on a topic related to traumatic stress, typically including the presentation of research data.
-Flash talks will then be presented in a grouping of 10 back-to-back talks.
+Individual 5 minute presentations on a topic related to traumatic stress, typically including the presentation of research data.
+Flash talks will be presented live in a grouping of talks by track with a moderator.

 - Poster Presentation